Disability Self-Identification FAQ

 Why should I disclose if I have a disability?

-By self-identifying, you help Cornell more accurately determine the diversity of our workforce and ensure individuals with disabilities are supported and represented throughout the University.
+By self-identifying, you help Cornell more accurately determine the diversity of our workforce and ensure individuals with disabilities are represented throughout the University.

 What is a disability?

-For purposes of this survey, a disability is any physical or mental impairment that substantially limits one or more major life activities and can include, but is not limited to non-obvious, chronic conditions such as cancer, diabetes, lupus, fibromyalgia, epilepsy, clinical depression and alcoholism.
+For purposes of this form, a disability is any physical or mental impairment that substantially limits one or more major life activities and can include, but is not limited to non-obvious, chronic conditions such as cancer, diabetes, lupus, fibromyalgia, epilepsy, clinical depression and alcoholism.
+"Major life activities" are described on the ADA website (Americans With Disabilities Act) as "the kind of activities that you do every day, including your body’s own internal processes."
+Some examples include:

-Cornell University is a federal contractor, receiving well more than one hundred million dollars in federal research grants.
-Therefore, Cornell is subject to the federal laws and regulations governing affirmative action in the workplace.
-The Office of Federal Contract Compliance Programs (OFCCP) has set an aspirational goal of 7% of individuals self-identifying as having a disability.
+As a federal contractor receiving over one hundred million dollars in federal research grants, Cornell is subject to federal laws and regulations governing affirmative action in the workplace.
+The Office of Federal Contract Compliance Programs (OFCCP) has set an aspirational goal of 7% of employees self-identifying as having a disability.
 We strive to meet or exceed this aspirational goal.

 How will my responses be used?